Anne Kauffman: 2006–2013: Regional and off-Broadway

+2016–present: Broadway debut

 In 2016, she directed Smokefall by Noah Haidle with Zachary Quinto at the Off-Broadway Lucille Lortel Theatre in an MCC production; she had previously directed the play at the South Coast Repertory, and the Goodman Theatre in 2013.
 She directed The Nether by Jennifer Haley in 2015 for MCC.
 She directed Marjorie Prime by Jordan Harrison at Playwrights Horizons in 2015.
 This was the second time that Kauffman and Harrison worked together.
 In 2014 she directed the Off-Broadway production of You Got Older by Clare Barron at HERE.
 She directed Sundown, Yellow Moon by Rachel Bonds, which premiered Off-Broadway at the WP Theater in a co-production by Ars Nova and WP in 2017.
 Ben Brantley, in his review for The New York Times, noted the "beautifully acted production...directed with probing sensitivity by Anne Kauffman."

-In 2017, she directed Marvin's Room on Broadway for Roundabout Theatre Company, Assassins at Encores!
+In 2017, she made her Broadway debut directing Marvin's Room for Roundabout Theatre Company, Assassins at Encores!
 Off-Center, Mary Jane at New York Theatre Workshop, and Hundred Days at the Under the Radar Festival and New York Theatre Workshop.
 In 2018, she directed The Lucky Ones at the Connelly Theater for Ars Nova, and Hundred Days at La Jolla Playhouse, where she is about to direct Lindsey Ferrentino's The Year to Come.